microsoft/Codex-CLI/README.md

 2. Add the following to your `~/.zshrc` file.

 ```
-    # in your/custom/path you need to have a "plugins" folder and in there you clone the repository as zsh_codex
+    # in your/custom/path you need to have a "plugins" folder and in there you clone the repository as nl_cli
     export ZSH_CUSTOM="your/custom/path"
-    source "$ZSH_CUSTOM/plugins/NL-CLI/zsh_codex.plugin.zsh"
+    source "$ZSH_CUSTOM/plugins/NL-CLI/nl_cli.plugin.zsh"
     bindkey '^X' create_completion
 ```